Getting Started with AgentBoot

 -

 Changes to agent behavior go through the personas repo.
-If a developer wants to change how a persona behaves or add a new one, they open a PR against
+If a developer wants to change how a persona behaves or add a new one, they open a PR against the personas repo, not against the target repo.
+This keeps governance centralized.

 The always-on instructions in